mui/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 {{"demo": "pages/components/data-grid/group-pivot/RowGroupingKeyGetter.js", "bg": "inline", "defaultCodeOpen": false}}

-If your column also have a `valueGetter` property, the value passed to the `keyGetter` property will be the one returned by `valueGetter`.
+**Note**: If your column also have a `valueGetter` property, its value is used as the parameter for the `keyGetter` method.

 {{"demo": "pages/components/data-grid/group-pivot/RowGroupingKeyGetterValueGetter.js", "bg": "inline", "defaultCodeOpen": false}}

 ### Rows with missing groups

-If the grouping key of a grouping criteria is `null` or `undefined` for a row, the grid will consider that this row do not have a value for this group. and will inline it for those groups.
+If the grouping key of a grouping criteria is `null` or `undefined` for a row, the grid will consider that this row does not have a value for this group. and will inline it for those groups.

 {{"demo": "pages/components/data-grid/group-pivot/RowGroupingRowsWithMissingGroups.js", "bg": "inline", "defaultCodeOpen": false}}

 ### Group expansion

-Use the `defaultGroupingExpansionDepth` prop to expand all the groups up to a given depth when loading the data.
+By default, all groups are initially displayed collapsed.
+You can change this behaviour by setting the `defaultGroupingExpansionDepth` prop to expand all the groups up to a given depth when loading the data.
 If you want to expand the whole tree, set `defaultGroupingExpansionDepth = -1`

 {{"demo": "pages/components/data-grid/group-pivot/RowGroupingDefaultExpansionDepth.js", "bg": "inline", "defaultCodeOpen": false}}